robaho/go-trader/README.md

 The exchange itself has a bare bones web interface, that uses web sockets to provide real-time book updates.

 The exchange is designed to allow for easy back-testing of trading strategies.
+It supports limit and market orders.

 It was primarily developed to further my knowledge of Go and test its suitability for high-performance financial applications.